jpswade/jpswade.github.io/_posts/2010-02-26-bare-lfs-in-smtp.md

 The solution is simple.

-Don&#8217;t use &#8220;Forward as an Attachment&#8221;, instead simply use &#8220;Forward&#8221; which does almost the same thing.
+Don't use &#8220;Forward as an Attachment&#8221;, instead simply use &#8220;Forward&#8221; which does almost the same thing.
 Of course you also need to delete that bad email from your outbox too before the error will permanently disappear.

-A simple error, but unless you know what you&#8217;re looking for, you probably won&#8217;t realise what&#8217;s going on.
+A simple error, but unless you know what you're looking for, you probably won't realise what's going on.

 I hope this helps.